What is Programming For Lovers?

 Founder

-I am a Carnegie Mellon professor who has designed a range of STEM courses to a diverse collection of student groups, an experienced administrator who has built several student-centric academic programs, and a founder of scalable online education projects that have reached over a million learners, including Rosalind, Bioinformatics Algorithms, Biological Modeling, and Programming for Lovers.
+Phillip is an Assistant Dean and Teaching Professor in the School of Computer Science at Carnegie Mellon University.
+He has designed a range of STEM courses to a diverse collection of student groups, built several student-centric academic programs, and founded scalable online education projects that have reached over a million learners, including Rosalind, Bioinformatics Algorithms, and Biological Modeling.

 Daphne Han